liu00david/OLD_valorant_xp/README.md

 ### (2.4) Start program
 Open your terminal, or command line (on your computer, go to the search bar, and type in "command", and it should be a black box.)

 1. Find the folder you downloaded.
-If you have trouble with this step, look here: https://support.microsoft.com/en-us/help/17436/windows-internet-explorer-download-files-from-web.
+If you have trouble with this step, look here: [Find Download](https://support.microsoft.com/en-us/help/17436/windows-internet-explorer-download-files-from-web.)
 You can also try searching for the folder name _valorant_XP_Farm_ on your computer.
 2. Drag or move this folder to your desktop.
 3. Move the terminal window against the bottom left of your screen.
 Navigate to this folder in the terminal.
 Type and enter **cd Desktop/valorant_XP_Farm**.
 4. Type and enter **py valorant_XP_Farm.py**